My Current Experiences with Technology

 Final Verdict & The Future of Technology

-the legendary Jim Nantz at the NSMA
+I had the wonderful please of interviewing the legendary Jim Nantz at the NSMA Hall of Fame Banquet in Winston-Salem |

 I discussed a lot about my personal experiences with technology (the good and the bad), society's perspective on technology, but now it's time to give my final verdict on whether I think I have had a good or bad relationship with technology.
 The answer is.... a GOOD relationship!
 The ultimate factor was just me thinking about how life without technology would be like.
 What opportunities would I not have?
 Well there's a lot that I would miss out on.
 For instance, without technology I wouldn't be announcing games on ESPN+, I wouldn't have been able to start a podcast and sports blog, and I wouldn't have had the opportunity to take pictures and interview the legendary sportscaster, Jim Nantz!!
 I recently had the opportunity to interview and chat with Mr. Nantz at the National Sports Media Association Hall of Fame Banquet earlier this month and it was one of the most satisfying and just flat out awesome experiences of my life.
 To be standing right next to and interviewing one of my biggest idols in the sports media industry just made me feel super grateful for what I do with sports media and more importantly for technology.
 It's not everyday people can say they interview Jim Nantz, but I did, and I did because I used technology.
 The camera, the microphone, everything.
 All of that was possible because of the feature that makes our world today.
 When you have memorable moments, you don't think about the bad, you think about the good.
 I also interview Tom Verducci, a legendary sportswriter and he said something that really stuck with me and will stick with me forever.
 He said "Don't try and worry about and live in the past, or the future, live in the present, and be yourself.
 Those words correlate so well with the overall foundation of technology.
 Don't worry about what happened or what is going to happen, worry about what's happening now and how you can be the best version of yourself based on that.
 Technology presents one thing that I feel as though many tend to underestimate and that is: Opportunity.
 The opportunities we have with technology are immense and make such a difference on our every day lives.
 I view technology sort of like you're driving a car.
 If you put too much on the gas and fail to use your breaks, there's going to be a lot chaos and twists and turns during your drive, but if you are managing both and having a balance when you drive and are going at a reasonable and steady pace then you'll be fine.
 There are actually so many great opportunities that presented through the use of technology that can truly enhance the overall quality of the human life.
 I am an optimist, so I choose to have that positive mindset when it comes to using technology and it has aid off immensely.
 I have adapted to what technology entails and that has allowed for me to form a stronger bond with technology as a whole.